 One similar point about punctuation is how to provide a gloss, or a brief definition, as I’ve done in this sentence for the word gloss: Set the gloss off from the term with a pair of commas.
 Alternatively, enclose the gloss in parentheses, especially if the gloss is a translation: “The word is chico (“boy,” “child,” or “small”).”

-6 Responses to “How to Rename or Define”
+6 thoughts on “How to Rename or Define”

 My feeling that, if you’re going to put a comma after “namely”, you need a stronger piece of punctuation before it, like a semicolon or dash, to keep the rhythm clear.